Background pattern

 Do not take Sitagliptina Stada

--if you are allergic to sitagliptin or any of the other ingredients of this medication (listed in section 6).
+• if you are allergic to sitagliptin or any of the other ingredients of this medicine (listed in section 6).

 Warnings and precautions

-Inform your doctor if you have or have had:
+Tell your doctor if you have or have had:

--type 1 diabetes
+• type 1 diabetes

--diabetic ketoacidosis (a complication of diabetes that causes high blood sugar levels, rapid weight loss, nausea, or vomiting)
+• diabetic ketoacidosis (a complication of diabetes that causes high blood sugar levels, rapid weight loss, nausea, or vomiting)

--an allergic reaction to sitagliptin (see section 4)
+• an allergic reaction to sitagliptin (see section 4)

 Children and adolescents

-Other medications and Sitagliptina Stada
+Other medicines and Sitagliptina Stada

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

 Sitagliptina Stada contains sodium

-This medication contains less than 23 mg of sodium (1 mmol) per tablet; it is essentially "sodium-free".
+This medicine contains less than 23 mg of sodium (1 mmol) per tablet; it is essentially "sodium-free".

-3. How to Take Sitagliptina Stada
+3. How to take Sitagliptina Stada

 Dose